CSCE313-FA23-Kebo/quiz-2-2-a/README.md

 # Quiz 2.2.a: file stats

-Write a C program that takes a directory name as input and give information about the named files in the directory.
+Write a C program that takes a directory name as input and gives information about the named files in the directory.

 ## Print the files information
 For every file in the directory, print the following information.